-- 6. Establish and maintain a process for inspection of incoming supplies for compliance with contract requirements.
+- 4. Ensure its parts vendors, suppliers and subcontractors incorporate a system for obtaining, handling, and supplying Original Equipment Manufacturers (OEM) certified parts and such system is included in contractual instruments with vendors, subcontractors, and suppliers throughout the entire supply chain. - 5.
+Ensure its parts vendors, subcontractors, and suppliers establish and maintain a system or processes providing clear traceability to the actual manufacturer of the parts. - 6.
+Establish and maintain a process for inspection of incoming supplies for compliance with contract requirements.
 In addition to any physical inspections, the Contractor shall ensure all certifications and traceability documents will be available to DLA for review, as needed.
-Supplies found to be nonconforming shall be segregated from supplies to be delivered to the customer site bins or other designated storage locations, and in no event shall such nonconforming supplies be furnished under the contract. - 7.
-Conduct periodic audits or reviews of the quality control processes and procedures of its vendors, subcontractors, and suppliers and shall monitor its vendor qualification process on a continuous basis.
+Supplies found to be nonconforming shall be segregated from supplies to be delivered to the customer site bins or other designated storage locations, and in no event shall such nonconforming supplies be furnished under the contract. - Conduct periodic audits or reviews of the quality control processes and procedures of its vendors, subcontractors, and suppliers and shall monitor its vendor qualification process on a continuous basis.
 Additionally, DLA reserves the right to review the Contractor's quality processes. - 8.
 Develop procedures to notify the Government if the Contractor's suppliers notify them of nonconforming material if it was not previously discovered by the Contractor or Government.
 Subsequent steps may be required to isolate and recover nonconforming material.
 If the Contractor has already invoiced the Government for nonconforming parts, the Contractor shall replace the material at no cost. - 9.
 KC-46 items must be traceable to the original manufacture and the material delivered to the end user must have one of the following means of traceability: - An 8130 form.
 This is standard industry form for FAA certified parts. - A military standard 129 label.
 This is for military specification hardware and should contain both a contract number reference and a procurement CAGE code and LOT number. - A certificate of conformance (COC) - Technical Standard Order (TSO) - EASA Form 1 - Boeing Material Certification - BDSI Trace to Boeing